Country Profile: Slovenia

 Environment

-Slovenia faces environmental challenges, including air and water pollution, while also committing to international agreements aimed at biodiversity and climate change.
-The country's natural landscapes are a point of pride, with efforts in place to protect these resources.
+Slovenia faces environmental challenges, including air and water pollution, while actively participating in various international agreements aimed at enhancing biodiversity and combating climate change.
+The country has a high percentage of its land dedicated to forests, which play a crucial role in its ecological management.

 Transportation